To help make your experience more enjoyable, we ask that you follow a few guidelines:

-The West Virginia State Museum features a central show path, 26 discovery rooms and two connection rooms.
-Visitors who follow the show path from prehistory to the 21st century will spend 45 minutes to an hour in the museum.
-Visitors who take time to enjoy the discovery rooms will spend from 1- to 2 hours in the museum.
-Visitors who include stops in the connection rooms to do research may spend up to 3 hours.
-No matter how long you spend on your first visit, you'll discover you want to return because you won't see it all.
-If a visitor reads every display and watches every documentary in the museum, the tour will take 26 hours!
+The West Virginia State Museum features a central show path, 26 Discovery Rooms and two Connections Rooms.
+Visitors who follow the show path from prehistory to the 21st century will spend approximately 45 minutes to an hour in the museum.
+However, visitors that take the time to enjoy each of the Discovery Rooms will spend about 1 to 2 hours in the museum.

 The West Virginia State Museum understands the needs of the general public and offers a variety of services to ensure the accessibility of the Museum and its newly renovated exhibits.

 Escalators and an Elevator are available in the Culture Center.